Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

-Now consider what happens if we apply an analytical mapping $w=f(z)$ to K, the result is a new curve $\widetilde {\mathrm K}$ in the image plane which starts at the point labelled $f(p)$ and ends at $f(q)$ - as shown in the bottom part of Fig. (\ref{curvature1}).
+Now consider what happens if we apply an analytical mapping $w=f(z)$ to K, the result is a new curve $\widetilde {\mathrm K}$ in the image plane which starts at the point labelled $f(p)$ and ends at $f(q)$ - as shown in Fig. (\ref{curvature1}b).
 This curve now has some new length which we call $l$ (not to be confused with the chord distance between $f(p)$ and $f(q)$).
+We define the {\it average} complex curvature of the image curve $\widetilde {\mathrm K}$ as